Creating a task definition using the console - Amazon Elastic Container Service

 • For Read only, select whether the container has read-only access to the volume.

-14. (Optional) To configure your application trace and metric collection settings using the AWS Distro for OpenTelemetry integration, expand Monitoring, and then select the Use metric collection to collect and send metrics for your tasks to either Amazon CloudWatch or Amazon Managed Service for Prometheus.
-When this option is selected, Amazon ECS creates an AWS Distro for OpenTelemetry container sidecar which is preconfigured to send the application metrics.
-For more information, see Collecting application metrics.
+14. (Optional) To configure your application trace and metric collection settings by using the AWS Distro for OpenTelemetry integration, expand Monitoring, and then select Use metric collection to collect and send metrics for your tasks to either Amazon CloudWatch or Amazon Managed Service for Prometheus.
+When this option is selected, Amazon ECS creates an AWS Distro for OpenTelemetry container sidecar that is preconfigured to send the application metrics.
+For more information, see Correlate Amazon ECS application performance using application metrics.

 1. When Amazon CloudWatch is selected, your custom application metrics are routed to CloudWatch as custom metrics.
 For more information, see Exporting application metrics to Amazon CloudWatch.